omics-tools/genome-mds/README.md

 If Genome-MDS does not open, type the localhost address (e.g. http://localhost:8501/) of the streamlit server displayed in your terminal into the address bar of your browser.

 This tool is powered by the [streamlit app](https://streamlit.io/).
 You may be asked to enter your email address when you first start the program, but this is not mandatory.

+**Exit Genome-MDS**

+To exit Genome-MDS, type `Control-C` in your terminal.

+If you use a conda environment for genome-mds, you need to deactivate the environment.

+`conda deactivate <your-env-name>`

+**Optional Run**

+Change the maximum limit size of file uploadling to 1GB (1024MB) and Run Genome-MDS.

+`genome-mds -M 1024`

 ## Manual